g-patton/StoryBooks/README.md

 ## Usage

 Add your mongoDB URI and Google OAuth credentials to the config.env file
-- this will include both client secret and ID
+- this will include a mongo-uri and both client secret and ID variables
+- include your config.env file in your .gitignore

 ```
 # Install dependencies